 How to Apply for the CPP

-- To apply, you must be at least one month past your 59th birthday to start your pension at age 60.
+- You must be at least one month past your 59th birthday to start your pension early at age 60.

-- You provide your Social Insurance Number (SIN) and that of your spouse if you are considering pension sharing.
+- You’ll need to provide your Social Insurance Number (SIN) and that of your spouse if you are considering CPP Pension Sharing.

 - Have banking information ready for the account to which you want direct deposits made.